 In her essay called ‘Women at Cambridge’, published in February 1920, the economist Eileen Power recalled the occasion when, as Director of Studies at Girton College Cambridge, she was asked by a male Fellow for a ‘woman’s perspective’ on a problem.
 She argued that “a women’s outlook on art and science has nothing specifically womanly about it, it is the outlook of a PERSON.”
-Francesca Wade’s Square Haunting, out now in paperback (April 2021) throws new light on the work and lives of two women who began their academic careers at Cambridge: Jane Ellen Harrison of Newnham College and Eileen Power at Girton (see my TLS review of last year, ‘Cursed with hearts and brains: female intellectuals and muses of the twentieth century’).
+Francesca Wade’s Square Haunting, out now in paperback, throws new light on the work and lives of two women who began their academic careers at Cambridge: Jane Ellen Harrison of Newnham College and Eileen Power at Girton (see my TLS review of last year, ‘Cursed with hearts and brains: female intellectuals and muses of the twentieth century’).
 In this post I look briefly at Power’s life and work.

 Eileen Power began her studies at Girton in 1907, where she was taught by the influential Dr Ellen McArthur, a scholar who did much to establish the teaching of history in the early twentieth century.
-Power herself became a Fellow in History there in 1913.
-During the First World War she taught economic history at both Girton and the London School of Economics, but after the war she failed to get the permanent position in Cambridge that she longed for.
+Power herself became a Fellow in history at Girton in 1913.
+During the First World War Power taught economic history at both Girton and the London School of Economics, but after the war she failed to get the permanent position in Cambridge that she longed for.
 Everything changed in 1920 when she was awarded the prestigious Albert Kahn Travelling Fellowship, which granted £1,000 to scholars for a year’s global exploration.
 Power was the first woman to win this international honour and she was told by one suspicious interviewer that “she might defeat the objects of the trust by subsequently committing matrimony.”
 Power defied her critics, and travelled alone to China, Egypt, and India.
 As a committed pacifist and Labour Party member she was delighted to meet Mahatma Gandhi, and she was one of only six Europeans to witness the Nagpur Congress assembly vow to adopt Gandhi’s policy of Non-cooperation.
 She was unfazed by obstacles; when she discovered that the Khyber Pass was closed to women, she simply put on male disguise and made the crossing anyway.